GarrettEstrin/ftp-deploy-log/README.md

 	remoteRoot: "/public_html/remote-folder/",
 	include: ['build/version.txt'],
 	exclude: ['.git', '.idea', 'tmp/*', 'build/*'],
-	useLog: true;  // set to false if you do not want to track file modified dates to ignore previously 			   // pushed versions of files
+  useLog: true,  // set to false if you do not want to track file modified dates to ignore previously 			   // pushed versions of files
-}
+  staging: true //set to true if you want to push to the alternate env }

 ftpDeploy.deploy(config, function(err) {